If you are a Medicare beneficiary and your annual income (MAGI) exceeds certain limits

 Determining whether IRMAA applies to you

-You may also wish to read our FAQ: "What tax returns does the
+You may also wish to read our FAQ: "Which tax returns does the

 Medicare Part D Income-Related Monthly Adjustment Amount (IRMAA)?